About EGSH

 Which Properties Can Qualify in Dubai

-The GDRFA Dubai accepts all types of properties for Golden Residency real estate investment, including mortgaged properties, provided that the value requirement and other controls are met.
-This gives flexibility across residential and other eligible property types, as long as the official valuation or status statement meets the threshold.
+The GDRFA accepts all types of properties for Golden Residency real estate investment, including mortgaged properties, provided the value requirement and other conditions are met.
+This gives flexibility across residential and commercial property types, as long as the official valuation or status statement meets the threshold.

-The DLD states that the AED 2,000,000 requirement can be satisfied with one qualifying property or with several properties combined, as long as they are owned under the applicant’s name.
-However, the DLD also specifies that, for its Golden Visa Investor service, the property value must be wholly owned by the investor in their own name.
+The DLD specifies that the AED 2,000,000 requirement can be satisfied with one qualifying property or with several properties combined, as long as they are owned under the applicant's name.
+The DLD also states that the property value must be wholly owned by the investor in their own name for the Golden Visa Investor service.

 Get Visa Services in Dubai Through EGSH